cesto93/progettoSDCC/README.md

 # ProgettoSDCC

 ## Local Dependency
-For launching the script you need to install
+In order to launch the script you need to install

 * jq
 * konsole